 In December 2017, Rod and Patricia Duke appealed their own consent (BUN60302136) for a helipad on their boatshed at their property at 75 Sarsfield Street, Herne Bay to the Environment Court.
 The application had sought consent for 6 helicopter flights to and from the converted boatshed (12 movements of one take-off and landing per flight), they were granted 3 flights (6 movements).
 You can read the Council decision report here.
 UPDATE: As at 18 December 2017, the appeal was withdrawn.

 The construction of a helicopter take-off and landing site in the general marine area is a non-complying activity under the Unitary Plan.
 The take-off and landing of a helicopter from the site was assessed as a Restricted Discretionary activity under the Unitary Plan as Council assumed it exceeded the permitted activity standard by exceeding a noise level of 50 dBA Ldn.
+It is important to note here that, from the Council’s perspective, noise is the only adverse effect that could be considered within the RMA framework.
+Safety and the risk of sand and debris blowing about as a result of rotor wash is in the province of the Civil Aviation Authority (CAA) who have to separately approve the site as a take-off and landing area.

 The original application was lodged in August 2016, I noted it in my August 2016 report to the local board as follows: